- EDUCATION: Ohio University, Ph.D.

 Dr. Jerome is a Clinical Psychologist with extensive training and experience.
 His practice focuses on anxiety and related disorders, depression, stress disorders, impulse control disorders, problem behaviors among children and teens, and couples therapy.

 Dr. Jerome employs the latest in evidence-based therapeutic interventions, blending cognitive-behavioral treatment approaches with mindfulness training.
-A tailored, individualized treatment approach is developed through an active collaboration with each client or family who seeks his services.
+A tailored, individualized treatment approach is developed through active collaboration with each client or family who seeks his services.

 In the area of anxiety disorders, Dr. Jerome specializes in treating obsessive-compulsive disorder (OCD), panic disorder, generalized anxiety disorder (GAD), social anxiety disorder, post-traumatic stress disorder (PTSD), specific fears and phobias, and childhood anxiety disorders such as separation anxiety.

-Dr. Jerome also works with body dysmorphic disorder, health anxiety, hoarding, and eating disorders, attention-deficit/hyperactivity disorder (ADHD), depression, chronic pain, substance abuse, and impulse control issues ranging from tics and hair pulling to gambling and internet/gaming addiction.
+Dr. Jerome also works with body dysmorphic disorder, health anxiety, hoarding, eating disorders, attention-deficit/hyperactivity disorder (ADHD), depression, chronic pain, substance abuse, and impulse control issues ranging from tics and hair pulling to gambling and internet/gaming addiction.

 His expertise with hoarding led to an appearance as a featured therapist on an episode of “Hoarding: Buried Alive,” which aired on TLC and Discovery.